-We have audited the accompanying financial statements of the business-type activities and the discretely presented component unit of the Industrial Development Authority of the County of Stafford and the City of Staunton, Virginia, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Industrial Development Authority of the County of Stafford and the City of Staunton, Virginia's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities and the discretely presented component unit, as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the Industrial Development Authority of the County of Stafford and the City of Staunton, Virginia's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the business type activities and the discretely presented component unit of the Industrial Development Authority of the County of Stafford and the City of Staunton, Virginia, as of June 30, 2022, and the changes in financial position, and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the business-type activities and the discretely presented component unit, as of June 30, 2024, and the changes in financial position, and, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.